aau-claaudia/strato_connection_helper/README.md

 ### Configuration

-EasyConnect relies on two variables in the file `config` that you must change.
+EasyConnect relies on two user variables that you must change in the file `strato_easyconnect.sh`.
 Look inside the file for more information.

 ### Bugs
 In case you lose your internet connection, the socket file can not be reused and you will have to delete the file manually.
 I'm working on a solution for doing this automatically.